3-Ingredient Peanut Butter Cookies are perfect for young and not-so-young alike. If you’re learning how to bake, this an ideal place to start.

-Do not use natural natural peanut butter for these.
+Do not use natural natural peanut butter for this recipe.
 This makes the cookies crumbly and they won’t turn out well.

 For the Sugar Use white or turbinado sugar like we do in this version.
-Many readers have reported using ½ the sugar in these cookies with great results.
+Many readers have reported using ½ the sugar the recipe with great results.

-For the Egg: When baking cookies, it’s always best to use eggs that are at room temperature.
-This will allow them to bake more evenly.
+For the Egg: When baking cookies, it’s always best to use egg that are at room temperature.
+This will allow the cookies to bake more evenly.
 Follow this link to learn how to quickly get eggs to room temperature!